blackroks/nftCollection/README.md

-#📢 BLACKROKs nftCollection here to stay 📢
+#📢 BLACKROKs nftCollection here to slay 📢

 "Are you tired of seeing low-quality copypasta NFT collections flooding the trending section of OpenSea every time Blackrock Fund makes headlines in the crypto world?
 Well, I certainly was!
 That's why I took matters into my own hands and created something truly remarkable.